Gaius-Augustus/BRAKER/README.md

 ### BRAKER with RNA-Seq and protein data

 The native mode for running BRAKER with RNA-Seq and protein data is ```--etpmode```.
-This will call GeneMark-ETP (which is currently only available as a premature version by using GeneMark-ES/ET/EP/EP+), which will use RNA-Seq and protein hints for training GeneMark-ETP.
+This will call GeneMark-ETP (which is currently only available as a premature version by using current state GeneMark-ES/ET/EP/EP+, improvements are to be expected, soon), which will use RNA-Seq and protein hints for training GeneMark-ETP.
 Hints that are supported by both sources and proteins hints of particularly high quality are enforced in gene prediction with GeneMark-ETP.
 Subsequently, AUGUSTUS is trained on GeneMark-ETP predictions and genes with hints are predicted by AUGUSTUS.
 To call the pipeline in this mode, run:

 ```
     braker.pl --genome=genome.fa --prot_seq=orthodb.fa \